nebuly-ai/optimate/README.md

 ## Installation
 There are two ways to install `nebullvm`:
-1. Using PyPy.
+1. Using PyPi.
 We suggest installing the library with `pip` to get the stable version of `nebullvm`
 2. From source code to get the latest features